nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 ## Adding other people's SSH keys to the instance

-You were able to log into using your own SSH key.
+You were able to log in using your own SSH key.

 Right now Openstack only permits one key to be added at launch, so you need to add your teammates keys manually.